r-lidar-lab/lidRviewer/README.md

 I successfully installed the package on a Windows machine twice.
 As always things are much harder on Windows :wink:.
 I wrote a semi-automatic installation script.

+1. Install a compiler.
+Install [Rtools.exe](https://cran.r-project.org/bin/windows/Rtools/).

-First run the following script by openning R (or Rstudio) **as administrator**.
+2. Run the following script by openning R (or Rstudio) **as administrator**.
 This script download and install the SDL along with R itself and R belongs on a folder where only an adminitrator can write.

 ```r
 dir.temp    <- tempdir()